-In the book "Growing Object-Oriented Software, Guided by Tests" (which is awesome, by the way - can't recommend it enough), the entire Part III is dedicated to developing an example application which demonstrates how the authors practice their flavor of Test-Driven Development.
+In the book “Growing Object-Oriented Software, Guided by Tests” (which is really great – can’t recommend it enough), the entire Part III is dedicated to developing an example application which demonstrates how the authors practice their flavor of Test-Driven Development.
 The example is very interesting, especially because it illustrates developing a fairly large application (well, large for a book example, but still).
-However, it's comparative complexity also meant that the code pretty quickly became difficult for me to follow.
+However, it’s comparative complexity also meant that the code pretty quickly became difficult for me to follow.

 Due to the nature of books, you only get to see the application a small snippet of code at a time.
 There is no way to see the project in its entirety – you have to keep it all “in your head”.
 This usually works because the examples in books are small – this one, though, is deliberately pretty big, like I said already.
 Because of that, it fairly quickly overflowed my small brain, and I couldn’t really follow the authors’ train of thought very well.

 There is an official repository on GitHub containing the source code for the example (you’ll find it here).
 There is a problem with it, however: it only contains the final version of the code.
 In the book, the project took over 150 pages of development to finally arrive at that structure.
 There were multiple moments when some design insight led to large, cross-cutting changes, both to production and test code.
 Functionality was added incrementally, using multiple instances of the Red-Green-Refactor cycle.
 In fact, the entire point of the example project was to illustrate how these cycles look like, as it is somewhat different than the “traditional” way we think about TDD.

 Looking only at the end result stored in that repository misses all of that.
 It’s not about the destination, but the journey getting there.
 And it’s a real shame, because the example is very educating – the way the authors approach the problem is completely different than I would go about it, for example.
 It’s also hard to follow the design insights that led to some large refactorings without seeing the actual design.